 While you may be able to learn how to cut together footage in an afternoon, the art of video editing is a process that will take years to master.
 Luckily for us, there are hundreds (if not thousands) of free resources online designed to help you become the best video editor you can be.

-With more than 15 original video editing and post-production articles a week, PremiumBeat’s blog, The Beat, is one of the largest video editing blogs in the world.
-Another great place to find video editing tips is ProVideo Coalition.
-Their website features hundreds of articles that are designed to keep you up to date on the latest video editing trends.
+With more than fifteen original video editing and post-production articles a week, PremiumBeat’s blog, The Beat, is one of the largest video editing blogs in the world.
+Another stellar place to find video editing tips is the Shutterstock Blog.